scrive/scrive-apidocs/source/index.html.md

 </aside>

-We usually deploy the latest production environment to our API testbed, but may occssionally update it with newer bulids, which may not be as reliable or well tested.
+We usually deploy the latest production environment to our API testbed, but may occasionally update it with newer builds, which may not be as reliable or well tested.

 The API testbed uses `54.229.20.170` as its IP address.